 Controversy: Search Volume Formula Revealed!

-[UPDATE OCTOBER 2016: Now that Apple provides Search Popularity for English (US) keywords, we are able to provide with the exact Volume estimation for these keywords.
+[UPDATE OCTOBER 2016: Now that Apple provides Search Popularity for English (US) keywords, we are able to provide the exact Volume estimation for these keywords.
 As soon as Apple opens up to new languages, we will integrate the Search Popularity accordingly.
 AppTweak was the first ASO tool to integrate Apple’s Search Popularity indicator.]

 Most ASO tools only rely on web search data retrieved through an API, which is totally irrelevant and ineffective.
-Indeed, it goes without saying that users’ behavior on the web is drastically different than on the stores.
+Indeed, it goes without saying that users’ behavior on the web is drastically different than in the stores.

 At AppTweak, we’ve decided to take the time required to elaborate the best Search Volume formula possible before delivering our new keyword tool.